Triratna, like other cult-like groups, has an opaque an unaccountable approach to leadership and power based on "Charistmatic Authority"

 The following content has been tagged "Charismatic Authority & Power":

-This is an account written in a private 'in-house' Triratna forum in 2017 by an Order member recounting sexual abuse by his teacher, Sangharakshita.
-I have omitted the writer’s name in an attempt to respect his privacy.
-However, I acknowledge that I am - without any permission from the author - submitting an article that was originally published in a private context.
-I sincerely hope that this has no personal unwanted impacts on the author.
-However, my concern about that is outweighed by my belief that it is in the public interest to hear this story, as it offers a very clear, straightforward personal account of Sangharakshita’s predatory sexual behaviour; a pattern that this Buddhist teacher repeated with numerous other young male disciples over a period of at least three decades.
-It also offers a striking account of how Sangharakshita responded without understanding, remorse or compassion when this young man told him about the lasting harmful and confusing effects that his behaviour had had on him…and by numerous accounts this was his attitude to all those whom he had sexually abused.)
+The author's name has been omitted to respect his privacy and because the author was not consulted about making this story public.
+However, I believe that it is in the public interest to hear this story.
+This personal testimony offers a very clear, straightforward personal account of Sangharakshita’s predatory sexual behaviour; a pattern that this Buddhist teacher repeated with numerous other young male disciples over a period of at least three decades.
+It also offers a striking account of how Sangharakshita responded without understanding, remorse or compassion when this young man explained the lasting harmful and confusing effects that his behaviour had had on him.
+By numerous accounts this was consistent with Sangharakshita's typical attitude or response to all those whom he had sexually abused.

 Submitted on 6th Feb 2023